ReagentX/Nova-autopep8/README.md

 # Nova + autopep8

-Provides a native method for invoking the autopep8 Python file formatter CLI tool.
+Provides a native method for invoking the `autopep8` Python file formatter CLI tool.
 It will format the currently active file.

 ## Installation

 `⌘⇧2` to open the extension panel.
-Search for `autopep8`
+Search for `autopep8`.

 ## Usage

-`⌘⇧P` to open the extension panel, then start typing `Format Python file`
+`⌘⇧P` to open the command palette, then start typing `Format Python file`.

 ## Configuration